pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "accounts": [
             {
-                "account": {
                 "id": "A unique identifier used for ACCOUNT_ID", "label" : "account label e.g. TESOBE main account", "views_available": [
                     {
                         "view": {
                             "id": "A unique identifier used for VIEW_ID", "short_name": "Public / Team / Auditors...",
                             "description": "e.g. this is the public view of the TESOBE account", "is_public": "boolean. true if the public (user not logged in) can see this view."
                         }
                     }
                 ]
-                }
             }
         ]
     }